Engage in Health and Safety

 There are additional courses available that build on the initial representative course.
 See the offerings through UCPeople

-Further detail about the purpose, eligibility and criteria for determining awards is set out in the Protocol: Health, Safety & Wellbeing Awards.
-There are detailed additional Instructions for Applicants
+Further details about the purpose, eligibility and criteria for determining awards is set out in the Protocol: Health, Safety & Wellbeing Awards.

 Applicants will need to complete the online applications for either the Health Safety, and Wellbeing Recognition or the Health, Safety and Wellbeing Initiative Award